cjgdev/midi-markdown/docs/getting-started/first-song.md

 ---

-**Congratulations!** You've created your first complete MIDI song with MIDI Markup Language. 🎉
+**Congratulations!** You've created your first complete MIDI song with MIDI Markdown. 🎉

 Keep experimenting and share your creations!